RachelShalom/mapLocation/README.md

 ## About this porject

-This is a final project at Udacity Frontend nano-degree. the porject is in react and present a map with predefined locations that the uder can interact with.
+This is a final project at Udacity Frontend nano-degree. the project is using react and presents a map with hardcoded locations that the user can interact with.

 ## Folder Structure
 ```